eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + Usage of higher-order functions, and their combinations via partially applied functions and currying, allow *Haskell* software to be more predictable and reliable \cite[\S8.3, pp. 285]{Tate2010}.
++ Function composition \cite[\S8.3, pp. 287]{Tate2010}.
++ Partial application allows a *Haskell* function with multiple arguments to be split/decomposed into multiple functions of one argument each
+	\cite[\S8.3, pp. 287-288]{Tate2010};
+	that is, partial applications partitions a multi-argument function into a set of single-argument functions \cite[\S8.3, pp. 287-288]{Tate2010};
+	partial application binds a proper/(non-empty) subset of the arguments of a multi-argument function \cite[\S8.3, pp. 288]{Tate2010}.
++ Currying is the process of partial application and function composition, and "leads to greater flexibility and simpler syntax" \cite[\S8.3, pp. 288]{Tate2010}.
++ Use lazy evaluation to design "functions that return infinite lists"
+	\cite[\S8.3, pp. 288]{Tate2010};
+	list composition can also be used to create infinite lists
+		\cite[\S8.3, pp. 288]{Tate2010}.
++ When processing infinite lists/sequences with lazy evaluation, try to write code so that *Haskell* will "[only compute the necessary part] to do the job"
+	\cite[\S8.3, pp. 290]{Tate2010};
+	if only a subset of the infinite list is needed for computation, *Haskell* uses lazy evaluation to compute only that subset, rather than perform computation on the infinite list \cite[\S8.3, pp. 290]{Tate2010};
+	lazy evaluation makes it possible for *Haskell* developers to perform computations on combinations of infinite sequences
+		\cite[\S8.3, pp. 290]{Tate2010}.
+	we can use function composition, partially applied functions (or partial application), and lazy evaluation together \cite[\S8.3, pp. 290]{Tate2010}.